BrooksDiwu/bootstrapping_comm/README.md

 ### Initial Bootstrap Attempt

-In our initial bootstrap we don't touch the data at all and instead we split the control and variant data and then split the data into a train and test group.
+In our initial bootstrap we don't touch the data at all and instead we split the control and variant data and then split each of these groups into a train and test group.
 We end up being off by 0.02 for the variant group and 0.11 for the control group.
 Let's see what we can do about this.

 ### Keeping the correct sample proportions